 One of the main attractions of Luss is the fact that it’s a stop for the water bus that runs between various points on Loch Lomond.
-There is quite a lot of foot traffic during the day so if you’re on a photographic trip, it would be a good idea to make the visit either very early or later in the day.
+There is quite a lot of foot-traffic during the day so if you’re on a photographic trip, it would be a good idea to make the visit either very early or later in the day.
 The best light will be early morning and give good opportunities for shots across the loch.

 Rest and Be Thankful is a spot on the A83 between Tarbet and Cairndow, It’s the highest point on the A83 and sits between Glen Kinglas and Glen Croe.
 Rest and be thankful are the words inscribed on a stone near the junction of the A83 and the B828, put there by soldiers who built the original military road in 1753.
 The original stone has now been replaced by a commemorative stone.

 When we arrived at the location, the road was undergoing repairs and the parking area was cordoned off and being used to store the machinery required to carry out the repairs.
 Unable to find a suitable parking location, I carried on further along the A83 as the scenery was quite stunning.
 When we reached the bottom of Glen Kinglas the road turned to the left and crossed Kinglas Water.
-As we crossed the river, Kay spotted an old stone bridge back from the new road so we pulled over to have a nose around.
+As we crossed the river, Kay spotted an old stone bridge back from the new road, so we pulled over to have a nose around.

-After a bit of research, the bridge is actually called Butter Bridge.
+After a bit of research, the bridge is called Butter Bridge.
 I’m not able to find any conclusive origin for the name, but the bridge itself was built by a General Caulfield in 1745.
 It was built to carry the old military road across the river Kinglas but is now only used as a foot bridge.

 There isn’t much else to do here unless you’re up for a very strenuous hike up the Glen and up some of the higher peaks in the area, and as the wind was starting to pick up we returned to the car.

-As we headed back up (or down, not really sure which is right but the road was going up hill) I spotted a waterfall by the side of the road that I missed on the way down to Butter Bridge.
+As we headed back up (or down, not really sure which is right but the road was going uphill) I spotted a waterfall by the side of the road that I missed on the way down to Butter Bridge.
 There was a conveniently located parking spot on the opposite side of the road.
-Kay decided to stay in the car with the poochies so I grabbed my tripod and hopped over the barrier.
+Kay decided to stay in the car with the poochies, so I grabbed my tripod and hopped over the barrier.

 There isn’t really a path from the road and a lot of the ground is very wet.
 I carefully picked my way back towards the waterfall.
-I couldn’t find an easy way down to the base of the waterfall and the view from the higher point wasn’t that great.
+I couldn’t find a straightforward way down to the base of the waterfall and the view from the higher point wasn’t that great.
 As I had already left Kay and the poochies wandering around and sitting in the car enough for one day I grabbed a few quick images and headed back to the car.

 This is a location I want to return to again and hopefully spend more time there to see what else I can find.
 There did seem to be a lot of possibilities in the area along the river and up towards Loch Restil.
 I’m not 100% happy with my images from Butter Bridge, I made a few mistakes in the field and the images here are the ones I managed to salvage, maybe I’ll have more time next year.